andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 carbs to fuel us on our hike.

-Back on the paved trail, the tranquil waters of the *Aurlandsfjord* unfurl like an azure meadow to our 10 o'clock.
-Galloping over our right shoulder the viridescent ridge of the fjord highlands keep an austere watch over the valley below.
+Back on the paved trail, the tranquil waters of the *Aurlandsfjord* unfurl like an azure meadow to our left.
+Over our right shoulder the viridescent ridge of the fjord highlands swells like a galloping herd, an ever-present reminder of the ancient and sacred forces that built the fjords.

 And straight ahead stands Mt Prest; the object of our conquest.

-As we begin the upward progression towards the trailhead the road narrows as the waistline of a flatlander beginning a mountain climbing regimen.
-Eventually we find ourselves on a one-lane road, and when I say one-lane I mean *ONE* lane.
+As our Toyota begins the upward progression towards the trailhead the road narrows like the waistline of a flatlander beginning a mountain climbing regimen.
+Eventually we find ourselves on a one-lane road;
+and when I say one-lane I mean *ONE* lane.
 Uphill and downhill traffic must manage the single lane in a game of mountainside chicken.
 Luckily we have found ourselves in the middle of an impromptu caravan of RVs and motorcycles; a